NASA-AMMOS/AIT-Core/doc/source/contribute.rst

 Project Workflow Overview
 -------------------------

-BLISS use a feature-branch / pull request approach to organizing contributions to the toolkit.
+AIT use a feature-branch / pull request approach to organizing contributions to the toolkit.
 All code is reviewed prior to integration into the toolkit.

 Track changes via tickets
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 All changes need to be made against one or more tickets for tracking purposes.
-BLISS uses Github Issues along with Zenhub to track issue in the project.
+AIT uses Github Issues along with Zenhub to track issue in the project.
 All tickets should have (outside of rare edge-cases):

 - A concise title
 - An in-depth description of the problem / request.
 If reporting a bug, the description should include information on how to reproduce the bug.
 Also include the version of the code where you're seeing the bug.